mhardcastle/lotss-query/README.md

 be used stand alone.

-Users must have an account on the LoTSS database server (or run their own local equivalent) and `DDF_PIPELINE_MYSQLHOST` must point to the IP address of this machine, which will be accessible by ssh.
+Users must have an account on the LoTSS database server (or run their own local equivalent).
+By default, without local environment variables set, the code will try to establish an ssh tunnel to the LoTSS database server and use that for database communication.

 # Database documentation